 Imports and exports in the French economy

 when it comes services and various food products

 , as nearly 25% of EU’s products are grown here.
 Moreover, agriculture contributes with approximately 2.5% to the country’s Gross Domestic Product (GDP).
-If you need information on how to import in France, our local agents can offer more information on the procedures.
-You can also rely on us if you want to open a trading business in France.
+If you need information on how to import in France

+can offer more information on the procedures.
+You can also rely on us if you want to open a trading business in France

 Top imports and exports in France

 and packaged medicines.
 France’s main import and export partners

-are European countries, such as Germany, Spain, Switzerland, Benelux (Belgium and Luxembourg) and the United Kingdom, while outside Europe, the United States and China are major trading partners.
+are European countries, such as Germany, Spain, Switzerland, Benelux (Belgium and Luxembourg) and the United Kingdom, while outside Europe, the United States and China are major trading partners

 Importing and exporting goods in France

-, among which two declarations: the maritime manifest and the SAD (single administrative document) file.
-French companies
+, among which two declarations are needed - the maritime manifest and the SAD (single administrative document)

 Import procedures in France